felipegb94/compressive-spad-lidar-cvpr22/README.md

 You can run the `scan_data_scripts/process_hist_img.py` script.
 Please refer to that file for a description of what the script is doing.

+## Reproducing Simulated Isometric Compression Results and Mean Absolute Error Results

+You can run the `eval_coding_gauss_mu_batch.sh` script.
+In the script you can modify the range of `sbr`, `nphotons` (photon counts) levels.
+Also for each coding scheme you can vary the `K` values that are used, to use in the simulation.
+You can also comment in and out the blocks of code that will simulate different coding schemes.
+The results will be saved under `results/results_data/final_coding_gauss_mu_est`.

+The batch script simply runs `eval_coding_gauss_mu_est.py` over and over again with different hyper parameter configurations.

+**NOTE:** Running all coding schemes for many different `K` values might take a few hours (maybe a 1-2 days even).
+In particular, TimestampCoding is very slow and takes a while to complete.

 ## Coding Schemes Evaluated In CVPR 2022 Paper

 The implementation of the coding schemes used in the paper are implemented as individual classes and can be found under `tof-lib/toflib/coding.py`.